Techtonica/curriculum/professionalism/difficult-workplace-situations.md

 **Examples of some difficult situation one has to deal with in the workplace:**
 - You’re overwhelmed with work
-- Your boss quits or is fired
+- Your manager quits or is fired
 - The job you have is different from the one you applied for
 - You keep running into conflict with a difficult co-worker
-- Your boss doesn’t notice the work you do
+- Your manager doesn’t notice the work you do
+  - Blog with many more [manager scenarios](http://annekrook.com/?page_id=824)
 - You’ve made a major mistake that truly harmed your team
 - You get a bad performance review [(hermoney.com)](https://www.hermoney.com/earn/work-life-balance/common-workplace-issues/)